 Water drops are fascinating light blending objects.
 Although perfectly clear, they bend the light in a way that causes them to cast shadows, magnify the objects they sit on and broadcast intense concentrations of light beams into their own shadow.
 Add a spot of highlight to their surface, and the dance of light is complete.
 Mixing the greens and whites for the leaf raindrop effect is challenging.
 It is also very satisfying when I get it right.

-Alla Prima II Everything I Know about Painting–And More
+Alla Prima II Everything I Know about Painting and More by Richard Schmid

 Birch panel – double primed with acrylic gesso